|Country Information & Lifestyle|

 St. Vincent has a rugged mountain terrain, lush forests and a variety of uncluttered beaches, while the Grenadines provide a wealth of quiet bays, glorious beaches, and some of the best dive sites and sailing waters in the world.

-From St. Vincent's lush tropical rain forest full of eco-adventures, to the idyllic beaches, coral reefs and turquoise lagoons of The Grenadines, SVG is a tropical paradise for yachting, scuba diving, enjoying nature, and relaxing in luxurious hideaways.
-Thirty-two islands dot the seascape, all vying to one-up each other in terms of tranquility.
+From St. Vincent's lush tropical rain forest full of Eco-adventures, to the idyllic beaches, coral reefs and turquoise lagoons of The Grenadines, SVG is a tropical paradise for yachting, scuba diving, enjoying nature, and relaxing in luxurious hideaways.
+Thirty-two islands dot the seascape, all vying to one-up each other in terms of tranquillity.

 Discover an enchanting Caribbean island that is brimming with exciting adventures, captivating land and water activities, outstanding natural beauty and very friendly and welcoming people.
 St Vincent is the largest in the group and full of wonderful surprises.

 The capital Kingstown is a lively town with rough cobblestone streets, arched stone doorways and covered walkways, and conjures up a forgotten era of colonial rule.
 Kingstown heaves and swells with a pulsing local community that bustles through its narrow streets and alleyways.
 There is more tourist infrastructure a few miles down the road from Kingstown in the towns of Villa and Indian Bay this is where you will find the majority of the resorts on the island.

 The beaches are sadly on the average side and the frenetic pace of Kingstown tends to put off those in search of the quiet life.
 The lush green, rain forested interior has some pleasant hiking options.
 Vast banana plantations and other agricultural pursuits form the mainstay of farming in the region.